bambuco/moodle-mod_tasks/README.txt

 A Moodle mod plugin.
 Used to report issues and manage tasks.

-Package tested in: moodle 3.0+
+Package tested in: moodle 3.0+ to 3.5+

 QUICK INSTALL
 ==============